EduMolinero/GATom/README.md

 **Note**: The model is still under development and we are currently writing a paper about the model to explain it with more detail.

+## Training & Evaluation

+The training plus the evaluation is done through the `Trainer` class inside `training.py`

 ## Parameters